Using Z-Wave home automation to build a smart home

-Plus, as a protocol used by over 700 manufacturers, it’s likely there’s at least one product on the market that will solve your issue while seamlessly integrating with your system.
+Plus, as a protocol used by over 700 manufacturers, you’ll be able to find a device that solves your issue while seamlessly integrating with your system.

-Again this provides the ultimate flexibility when compared to other systems like Control4 or Lightwave.
+Again, this provides the ultimate flexibility compared to other systems like Control4 or Lightwave.

 Selecting the ideal hub

 At the heart of every Z-Wave home automation system is a hub.
 Unlike other smart home systems, you can choose between a few options.

 For a long time, the Mi Casa Verde would be the one we’d often see on YouTube reviews and demos.
 Now discontinued, the VERA Edge replaced it.
 The Edge can control up to 1,300 compatible devices.
 You could automate a palace and still have space for more devices!

 The only downside to the Aeotec device is you’ll need to find and install software (such as OpenHAB or HomeAssistant).
 However, it does work with Raspberry Pi.

-While the three hubs above are all fantastic, if you’re slightly intimidated or unsure where to start, the Samsung SmartThings Starter Kit might be your best option.
+While the three hubs above are fantastic, if you’re slightly intimidated or unsure where to start, the Samsung SmartThings Starter Kit might be your best option.

-Included in the Samsung kit is a hub, a plug-in-and-play socket, three sensors.
+In the Samsung kit is a hub, a plug-in-and-play socket, and three sensors.
 It’s worth the £165 price tag.
 In addition to working with other Z-Wave devices and apps, you can also control the system via Google Assistant and Amazon Alexa.